 Inflation clauses are put in place by insurers to protect their clients when they insure their property.
-The reason for this is simple: if a homeowner insures his home for a certain dollar amount and after several years he files a claim, he won’t have to worry about coming up short on the dollar amount required to rebuild his home from increased cost of construction.
-The inflation clause is intended to keep up with increased cost of construction over a period of time.
+The reason for this is simple: if a homeowner insures his home for a certain dollar amount and after several years he files a claim, he won’t have to worry about coming up short on the dollar amount required to rebuild his home from the increased cost of construction.
+The inflation clause is intended to keep up with an increased cost of construction over a period of time.

 The bad news about this method’s accuracy is that it depends on the homeowner’s foresight, specifically him insuring his property for the right replacement cost at the time of writing the policy.
-If the numbers are off in the beginning they will continue to be off in the future- and sometimes by a significant amount.
+If the numbers are off, in the beginning, they will continue to be off in the future- and sometimes by a significant amount.

 When it comes to standard inflation that happens over a long period of time, insurers recommend that homeowners use current reconstruction rates to re-evaluate the value of their property.
 You should speak to your insurance representative about your home’s value and review the dwelling coverage every few years for accuracy.
 Getting a readjustment can in many cases be as simple as making a call and talking to an agent.